 The term addiction can often be used a little too liberally, and it’s important to differentiate addicted behavior from usage.
 Not only are the overwhelming majority of teenagers on some form of social network online, but more than half spend nearly all of their time somehow connected to the internet.
 It’s not realistic to condemn them all as addicts.

-However, any behavior that they cannot control, signs that their use of social media and other forms of online media is compulsive and affects them deeply, as well as irritability and a sense of sadness after being separated from online media can imply an unhealthy connection to social media.
+However, any behavior that they cannot control, signs that their use of social media, other forms of online media and computers is compulsive and affects them deeply, as well as irritability and a sense of sadness after being separated from online media can imply an unhealthy connection to social media.
 Teens have a hard time balancing pleasure and life’s other aspects and need structure.